j-a-y-h/react-uniformed/README.md

 ----

-**react-uniformed** is a micro library that allows for the creation of declarative forms.
+**react-uniformed** is a feather weight library that allows for the creation of declarative React forms using hooks.
+The flexibility and performance of **react-uniformed** allows the library to scale with the complexity of your forms.

 ## Install